kelvinhokk/cordova-plugin-localization-strings/README.md

 ## Dependencies

-This plugin relies on node-xcode > 0.9.0.
+This plugin relies on node-xcode >= 0.9.0.

+Do remember to install the other dependencies via the --fetch when installing the plugin.

 ## Details (iOS)

 The plugin reads the assumed directory structure.
-If the json file contains the "APP_NAME" property,  the CFBundleDisplayName and CFBundleName properties in the InfoPlist.strings will be created and placed in the respective locale.lproj directory.
-The rest of the strings will be placed in the Localizable.strings file and placed in the locale directory.
+The plugin reads from all the fields in config_ios and writes into the InfoPlist.strings, which will be placed in the respective locale.lproj directory.
+The rest of the strings in "app" will be placed in the Localizable.strings file and placed in the locale directory.

 ## Details (Android)

-The plugin reads the assumed directory structure, and the app_name property will be updated, and the rest of the properties inserted in to the strings.xml of the locale's  /res/val-locale/strings.xml
+The plugin reads the assumed directory structure, the plugin will combine all properties in "config_android" and "app", and inserted into the strings.xml of the locale's  /res/val-locale/strings.xml